|

 marine flora and unusual coral formations etc. to take back

+as souvenirs or presents upon their departure.
 On the return journey to the hotel you will be entranced

 by the magnificent flaming sky that serves as a fitting